bglindner/SourceApp/README.md

 a database was developed in parallel with this software through systematic literature review and should be downloaded for use at: <URL>

-SourceApp reports metrics akin to prokaryotic cell fraction and has been bench- marked in laboratory trials.
+SourceApp reports metrics akin to prokaryotic cell fraction and has been bench marked in laboratory trials.
 SourceApp was found to perform best when fecal signal is relatively fresh and when the user is able to provide supplementary reference genomes to bolster SourceApp's default genomic reference database.
 De novo